ezztherose/open-su/README.md

 # NOTE!

+This project is NOT actively been worked on!

 **This project will not work when you download.
 It has a few component files removed for security reason**